LujanSolo/team-profile-gen/README.md

 ## Description

-This Node application takes information about employees on a software development team and generates and HTML webpage that displays summarized cards for each individual.
+This Node application takes information about employees on a software development team and generates an HTML webpage that displays summarized cards for each individual.
 Teams are centered on a Manager and seeded with Engineers and Interns.
-Managers have an Office Number as an additional detail added to their card, Engineers have a link to their GitHub, and Interns have their school’s name.
-The application files include test files to ensure your code and input are working properly.
+Managers have an Office Number as an additional detail added to their card, Engineers have a link to their GitHub, and Interns have their School Name added.
+The application files include tests to ensure your code and input are working properly.

 ## Table of Contents